jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 to identify bad actor assets, working with public and private sector partners, and scaling the use of traditional and new legal approaches to disrupt the financial flows of the cybercrime ecosystem.
-Heres what that might look like:
+Here’s what that might look like:
 Microsoft identifies a suspected ransomware attack and proactively contacts the impacted customer.